 The Center for Instruction & Technology hosts workshops and presentations throughout the year to provide faculty development on instruction and learning technology topics.
 The goal of these sessions is to educate, inform, and inspire faculty on how today's learning environments can be enhanced through technology.

 New to Blackboard and need to get your course up and running or are you in need of a Bb refresher?
-These “Intro to Bb” professional development workshops will be made up of demonstrations, lectures and hands-on time to begin building your course in Bb… topics that will be covered include:
+These “Intro to Bb” professional development workshops will be made up of demonstrations and lecture to begin building your course in Bb… topics that will be covered include:

-Learn how to use Assignments and Tests tools to efficiently create assignments and tests that assess students in a variety of meaningful ways and decide on the best way to present the assignments and tests you create. topics will include:
+Learn how to use the Assignments tool to efficiently create assignments that assess students in a variety of meaningful ways and decide on the best way to present the assignments you create.
+Topics will include:

 This workshop provides a comprehensive introduction to the grade center tool.
 Use this valuable tool to help understand student progress and make informed decisions on how to improve educational performance.
 This workshop assumes you are already familiar with Assignments, Tests, and other Blackboard tools.
 This workshop will cover the following Grade Center topics: